GiovanniSalvi/New_Library/README.md

 * Add_user link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20registration.png) to adding new users to the database.

-* User_list link leads to a [page](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/userList.png) where all users details in the database are displayed.
+* User_list link leads to a [page](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/userList.png) where all registered users are displayed.
 Users details contained in a box include all required fields to be registered.
-A [delete](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/deleteButton.png) button at the bottom of the box allows to remove one's user-details to be removed.
+A [delete](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/deleteButton.png) button at the bottom of the box allows to one's user-details to be removed.

-* Every box in the homepage contains a single product.[Edit button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) positioned at the bottom of the box leads users to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/updateBook.png) to update a book.
+* Every box in the homepage contains a single product.[Edit button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) positioned at the bottom of the box leads users to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/updateBook.png) to update any books details in the Library.
-['Sell!'button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) next to edit button leads to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/sellBooks.png) to fill with users/buyer details in order to complete purchase operation.
+['Sell!'button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) next to edit button leads to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/sellBooks.png) to fill with users/buyer email in order to complete the purchase procedure.

-* The [footer](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20footer.png) provides social links.
+* The [footer](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20footer.png) provides social network links.

 ### The project has been validated and beautified using: